 These Design & Applied Arts colleges are most popular for a reason.
 Click on their profiles and check out what other areas they are highly ranked in.

 Fashion Institute of Technology is the best choice if you're thinking about a college degree in Design & Applied Arts.
-Fashion Institute of Technology Design & Applied Arts students make 28.9% more than the standard Design grad.
+Design is a fairly popular major at Fashion Institute of Technology exceeding 1,365 graduates in 2019.
 The setting in a significant city is wonderful for students seeking out considerable prospects for social networking, experience, and discovery.

 It's hard to find a better school than Savannah College of Art and Design if you wish to study Design & Applied Arts.
-Design is a fairly popular major at Savannah College of Art and Design exceeding 629 graduates in 2017.
+Design is a fairly popular major at Savannah College of Art and Design exceeding 808 graduates in 2019.
 The location in a big city is tremendous for young people seeking ample chances for networking, experience, and life.

-93.0% of freshman students come back for their sophomore year.
+For graduates who want to keep going after earning a undergraduate degree, FIDM/Fashion Institute of Design & Merchandising - Los Angeles has grad programs available.
 Don't worry if you're not from California, you aren't going to feel like out of place at FIDM/Fashion Institute of Design & Merchandising - Los Angeles.
 Approximately 47.9% of undergrads come from another state.
-Ever wish you had an easy way to find out how a school is performing across all areas?
-Now you do.
-Take a look at FIDM/Fashion Institute of Design & Merchandising - Los Angeles' scorecard.
+Want to learn more details on FIDM/Fashion Institute of Design & Merchandising - Los Angeles' campus?
+Have a virtual tour.

 Every student pursuing a degree in Design & Applied Arts has to check out Pratt Institute - Main.
-Design majors from Pratt Institute - Main receive an earnings boost of about 26.3% above the typical income of Design graduates.
+Design majors from Pratt Institute - Main receive an earnings boost of about 9.8% above the typical income of Design graduates.
 Based in Brooklyn, New York, this school is right for young people who blossom in an urban setting.

 Full Sail University is a great option for students pursuing a Design & Applied Arts degree.
 The destination of Winter Park, Florida, is great for students who opt for a less busy, suburban space.

-Virginia Commonwealth University is among your best bets if you want to study Design & Applied Arts.
-Virginia Commonwealth University Design & Applied Arts graduates receive 4.0% more than the average Design student.
-Placed in Richmond, Virginia, this school is a good choice for students who enjoy the thrills of a significant city.
+It's difficult to beat Iowa State University if you want to pursue Design & Applied Arts as a major.
+Iowa State University Design & Applied Arts graduates receive 13.2% more than the average Design graduate.
+Placed in Ames, Iowa, this college is a strong final choice for students who enjoy the thrills of a major city.